AdaptiveCpp/AdaptiveCpp/doc/installing.md

 ## Installation from source (Mac)

 On Mac, only the CPU backends are supported.
-The required steps are analogous to Linux, however you may require `LLVM_DIR` to be set to the location of the `cmake` files LLVM ships with.
+The required steps are analogous to Linux, however, there are caveats:
+* You may require `LLVM_DIR` to be set to the directory which contains the `cmake` files that LLVM ships with.
 For instance, with a `Homebrew` installation of LLVM 20.1.2, `LLVM_DIR=/opt/homebrew/Cellar/llvm/20.1.2/lib/cmake/llvm`.
+* You may require `OpenCL_LIBRARY` to be set to the path of a newer version of the OpenCL library than Apple distributes.
+For instance, `OpenCL_LIBRARY=${OpenCL_INSTALL_PREFIX}/lib/libOpenCL.dylib`.

 ## Installation from source (Windows)